 Do you want a unique adventure build around goblins?
 Let me set the scene:

 When the players start investigating they find clues which lead them into the sewer system.
-After narrowly surviving boobytraps and disabling the alarms (puzzles for your next dungeon) they eventually find the heart of a thriving Goblin town, deep underneath the city.
+After narrowly surviving boobytraps and disabling the alarms they eventually find the heart of a thriving Goblin town, deep underneath the city.
 They also see a group of Goblins getting ready for the next raid of the city above.

 Can the players shut down this operation and save the city?

-Looking for a different monsters to throw at your players?
-Maybe an Owlbear, Wraith, Ooze or a Mimic or try this Random Encounter Generator.
+Looking for a different monster to throw at your players?
+Why not use a Wraith, an Ooze or a Mimic.

 Are you ready to play some D&D, and do you want to further explore fantasy worlds like that of Harry Potter, Pokémon, Hunger Games or Avatar?
 Try out these free one-shots!